Vandebron/tech-blog/assets/posts/building-native-images-and-compiling-with-graalvm-and-sbt.md

 Hm, so everything is actually in place.
 But somehow GraalVM can't find them.
 It requires still some more GraalVM fine-tuning here.

-By default, GraalVM doesn't include any resource/configuration-files.
+By default, GraalVM doesn't include any resource or configuration-files.
 The option `-H:ResourceConfigurationFiles=path/to/resource-config.json` defines a path to a JSON configuration file:
 So inside the `resource-config.json` we can include our `application.conf` and our `logback.xml`.
 But writing those config files can be tedious and it is difficult in larger projects to find all necessary classes that need to be included.